 Food Security Situation

-The food security situation in Uganda has generally improved over the last few years.
+- The food security situation in Uganda has generally improved over the last few years.
 However, challenges remain in distinct areas, with the northeastern Karamoja region considered the most food insecure area.
-The combination of frequent drought, civil insecurity, animal disease outbreaks, severe environmental degradation, extreme poverty, poor hygiene and other factors has eroded local capacity in Karamoja to cope with repeated shocks.

 Food Assistance Programs

-The Office of Food for Peace (FFP) now targets approximately 404,632 food-insecure Ugandans and 163,000 refugees in northern and southwestern Uganda.
+The Office of Food for Peace (FFP) now targets approximately 234,000 food-insecure Ugandans through its two development programs and close to 117,600 extremely vulnerable households and refugees in partnership with the UN World Food Program (WFP) in the Karamoja region and southwestern Uganda.